-Earth Day Network is committed to proactively be part of the solution and has created this Plastic Pollution Primer and Action Toolkit to support anyone who wants to contribute too.
-Our experience of almost 50 years has taught us that people care about their communities and will act to resolve problems when they have access to relevant information and tools to help them.
+EARTHDAY.ORG is committed to proactively be part of the solution and has created this Plastic Pollution Primer and Action Toolkit to support anyone who wants to contribute too.
+Our experience of over 50 years has taught us that people care about their communities and will act to resolve problems when they have access to relevant information and tools to help them.